 Who should take this course?

-- anyone interested in developing their figure painting skills as a leisure pursuit
+- Anyone interested in painting as a leisure pursuit

-- students wishing to strengthen their skills for application for further studies in fine art
+- Students wishing to strengthen their skills and portfolio for application for further studies

 Please note: This course is for students aged 18 and older